I bet you'd like to show off some deep 360 waves soon.

 How Do You Maintain Deep Waves?

 Brush your hair regularly using the correct technique to maintain the wave pattern.
-If you change the brushing routine, you risk getting uneven ripples.
+If you change the brushing routine, then you risk getting uneven ripples.
 Always start from the crown toward your forehead, sides, and nape.

 Brush every day, and wear a durag or other firm headwrap to lay the hair down.
 You can also wear a wave cap vs durag to compress the hair further.